toddledev/documentation/docs/01-about/index.md

 ---
 title: What is Nordcraft?
-description: Welcome to the Nordcraft documentation.
-Learn how to build powerful web applications with Nordcraft through step-by-step guides and practical examples.
+description: Learn to build powerful web applications with Nordcraft through guides and examples.
 Explore components, styling, APIs, and advanced features.
 ---

 @@@ image-static